-- Homework: There is a 48-hour grace period for submitting homework after the posted deadline.
+- Submitted classwork: There is a 48-hour grace period for submitting classwork assignments after the posted deadline.
 You do not need to notify me or your TA of your use of this grace period.
-Since homework is graded only on completion, no late homework will be accepted after this 48-hour late deadline. - Quizzes: If you happen to miss a quiz once or twice, you should first contact your TA to let them know.
-You can make up a missed group quiz on your own by completing and uploading the quiz via Gradescope.
-Note that you can use any of your notes and resource to complete the group quiz.
-There is no penalty as long as the group quiz is submitted before the next discussion section.

-- For challenge problems, I am using the policy of "time banks" to accommodate any unexpected issues.
+Since classwork is graded only on completion, no late homework will be accepted after this 48-hour late deadline. - For project write-ups, I am using the policy of "time banks" to accommodate any unexpected issues.
 You may use this policy one of two ways (please choose, and let me know): - You may have one 48-hour grace period for one submitted assignment, OR - You may have two 24-hour extensions for two different submitted assignments.